zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\frac{\partial^2 \mathcal{E\_{em}}}{\partial V \partial t}.
 $$

-A close examination of 2.18 reveals the fact that our definitions of the energy density and the Poynting vector are not unique, since one may also express the latter as
+A close examination of Eqn.
+2.18 reveals the fact that our definitions of the energy density and the Poynting vector are not unique, since one may also express the latter as

 $$ \tag{2.19}
 	\bm{S'}(\bm{r}, t) = \bm{S}(\bm{r}, t) + \nabla \times \bm{X}(\bm{r}, t)